harikvpy/crud/README.md

 ### `get_formset_class()`
 CRUDView supports editing of child models using a formset.
 To activate this feature, override this method and return the formset class to be used for inline editing of the child model instances.
-Note that the returned class should be a subclass of BaseModelFormSet.

-Typically one can use the django factory method `modelformset_factory()` to create this class.
+Typically one can use one of the django factory methods `inlineformset_factory` or `modelformset_factory()` to create this class.

 By default this method returns `None` which disables child model editing.

 ### `get_formset(formset_class, **kwargs)`
-Return the `BaseModelFormSet` derived class instance to be used for editing child model instances.
+Return the formset class instance to be used for editing child model instances.

 ### `get_related_field_crud_urls()`
 Wrapper around the class option `related_field_crud_urls`.
 By default returns